Skip to content

 1. Branch — work on feature/* or fix/*, never directly on main

-2. Ship — run pulp pr (which wraps shipyard ship) to create the PR, validate on macOS + Ubuntu + Windows, and merge on green
+2. Ship — run shipyard pr to create and track the PR, validate on macOS + Ubuntu + Windows, and merge on green

 3. GitHub Actions — PR also triggers build+test CI on all 3 platforms (redundant safety net)

-The ci skill (.agents/skills/ci/SKILL.md) captures this as the authoritative trigger list — natural-language phrases like "ship this", "push a PR", "we're done", and "run CI" all route through pulp pr.
+The ci skill (.agents/skills/ci/SKILL.md) captures this as the authoritative trigger list — natural-language phrases like "ship this", "push a PR", "we're done", and "run CI" all route through shipyard pr.

 Legacy: pulp ci-local